LAION-AI/open-sci-ref-0.01/README.md

 ## Obtaining the models

 We release models and intermediate checkpoints under Apache 2.0 license via [HugginFace open-sci-ref collection](https://huggingface.co/collections/open-sci/open-sci-ref-001-685905e598be658fbcebff4f).
+The  collection contains subcollections for each reference dataset, holding 0.13B, 0.4B, 1.3B, 1.7B models trained on 300B (all datasets) and 1T (DCLM, FineWeb-Edu, Nemontron-CC-HQ) tokens of the given reference dataset.
+For C4, also 50B token scale is available.

 ## Usage